 - Ordering office and dental supplies

-Licensing and certification requirements for dental assistants vary by state, so consult with the Louisiana dental board for your state’s policies.
-Assistants dealing with X-ray machines more than likely will have to be licensed and certified.
-A large number of dental assistants who are either required or opt to become certified take the Certified Dental Assistant (CDA) examination provided by the Dental Assisting National Board (DANB).
+Licensing and certification requirements for dental assistants deviate by state, so consult with the Louisiana dental board for your state’s regulations.
+Assistants dealing with X-ray machines most likely will have to be certified and licensed.
+Most dental assistants who are either required or opt to become certified take the Certified Dental Assistant (CDA) exam offered by the Dental Assisting National Board (DANB).

 Dental Assistant Education Programs